 - 52% believe that a resume adjusted to specific job opening is one of the critical components (double your chances by rewriting your resume for every job you apply).

-– For 84% respondents no grammar/spelling/typographical mistakes is extremely important when scheduling an interview for an applicant.
+- For 84% of respondents, no grammar/spelling/typographical mistakes are extremely important when scheduling an interview for an applicant.

 - Photos, marital status, number of children, irrelevant hobbies irritate 90% of hiring managers (as you can see, personal information is not appreciated much here, so don’t include it).